ConceptExplorer/CoolSyncBackup/README.md

 * This is an early release and may contain bugs.
 For full license details, see the LICENSE file.
 About This Project
 This project was developed with the assistance of Microsoft Co-Pilot, an advanced AI companion designed to enhance productivity and creativity.
-Special thanks to Co-Pilot for its invaluable support in bringing CoolSync Backup to life!
+Special thanks to Co-Pilot for its invaluable support in bringing CoolSyncBackup to life!